anthonyscorrea/cmba-bylaws/docs/02-policy.md

 1. A Manager aggrieved by a discretionary or judgment decision of the Commissioner may request Board review within seventy-two (72) hours of the decision; the Board may, in its sole discretion, accept or decline review, and if it accepts review, it may affirm, modify, or reverse the Commissioner's decision by majority vote.
 The Board is not required to hold a hearing or provide a written explanation when declining review, and unless the Board grants a stay, the Commissioner's decision remains in effect pending Board review.
 Decisions on appeal or Board review are final.

 ## Annual League Meeting
-The League shall hold an annual meeting in according with the Constitution and Bylaws.
-Quorum and voting thresholds are governed by the Constitution and Bylaws.
+The League shall hold an annual meeting in according with the Bylaws.
+Quorum and voting thresholds are governed by the Bylaws.
 The annual meeting process shall consist of the following stages:

 ### Pre-Meeting of the Current Board
 Prior to the annual meeting, the current Board shall convene to prepare and approve the proposed agenda, voting items, and supporting materials for member review.